Minneapolis City Council: Controversies and incidents

-In 2021, while leaving a Pride Day event, a car containing Council Vice President Andrea Jenkins was surrounded by protesters who blocked her from leaving until she signed a list of demands, which included not interfering with the occupied George Floyd Square and the resignation of Mayor Jacob Frey.
-Jenkins was stuck for over 90 minutes before signing the list so she could go.
+In 2021, while leaving a Pride Day event, a car containing then-Council Vice President Andrea Jenkins was surrounded by protesters who blocked her from moving until she signed a list of demands, which included not interfering with the occupied George Floyd Square and the resignation of Mayor Jacob Frey.
+Jenkins was stuck for over 90 minutes before signing the list so she could depart.